Hardware at Cloudflare (Ep3)

 We tend to break it over to 50% over primary and redundancy.

-And so we do a 50% so we run our breakers get no more than than 10 amps, which is otherwise when we fell over onto the other PDU or trip the breaker and we lose that that many devices on each on each branch.
+And so we do a 50%.
+So we want our breakers to get more than 10 amps, because otherwise when we fail over onto the other PDU it will trip the breaker and we'll lose that many devices on each branch.

-So that's a lot of capacity and a lot of devices that losing just because we didn't power monitor understand the draw on that PDU.
+So that's a lot of capacity and a lot of devices losing just because we didn't power monitor, understand the draw on that PDU.

 So we always double check every time we do a deployment remotely.